jeffreykegler/old_kollos/notes/misc/strand.md

 "strand parsing" facility.
 Strand parsing allows parsing to do done in pieces, pieces which can then be "wound" together.
-The technique bears a slight resemblance to that for DNA unwinding, rewinding and transcription, and a lot of the terminology for strand parsing is borrowed from biochemistry.

-## Theory: suffix grammars

-In what follows, some sections will, like this one, be marked "Theory".
-It is safe to skip them.
-They record mathematical details, some of which are important for ensuring the correctness of the algorithm.

-The "transcription grammar" here is based on the "suffix grammar", whose construction is described in Grune & Jacobs, 2nd ed., section 12.1, p.
-401.
-Our purpose differs from theirs, in that

-* we want our parse to contain only those suffixes which match a known prefix; and

-* we want to be able to create parse forests from both suffix and prefix, and to combine these parse forests.

-Every context-free grammar has a context-free "suffix grammar" -- a grammar, whose language is the set of suffixes of the first language.
-That is, let `g1` be the grammar for language `L1`, where `g1` is a context-free grammar.
-(In parsing theory, "language" is an fancy term for a set of strings.)
-Let `suffixes(L1)` be the set of strings, all of which are suffixes of `L1`.
-`L1` will always be a subset of `suffixes(L1)`.
-It can be shown that there is always some context-free grammar `g2`, whose language is `suffixes(L1)`.

 ## Notation